MadeBySaints/leet-dict-gen/README.md

 # leet-dict-gen
-convert any .txt dictionary into a larger leetspeak enabled dictionary
+Convert any .txt dictionary into a larger leetspeak enabled dictionary

 This can be used to generate massive dictionaries for pentesting/bruteforce testing.